 In this article, we’ll explore the key difference between GAAP and IFRS when it comes to lease accounting under the new standards.

 Perhaps the most significant difference between the GAAP and IFRS lease standards is the definition of a lease.
-The FASB/U.S. GAAP standard differentiates between an operating lease and a finance lease while the IFRS standard considers all leases as finance leases.
+While the IFRS standard considers all leases as financial leases, the FASB/U.S. GAAP standard differentiates between an operating lease and a finance lease.

 Variable lease payments